Houston Texans: Jeoffrey Pagan, DE, Alabama

 Philadelphia Eagles: Dezmen Southward, S, Wisconsin

-The Eagles grab some offensive line depth.
+The Eagles grab some safety help.

 Southward (6-0, 211) finished 2013 with 40 tackles, five passes broken up and an interception.
 He played well late in the season and at the Senior Bowl to help his draft stock.
-Southward was an honorable-mention All-Big Ten selection in 2012.
+Southward was an honorable mention All-Big Ten selection in 2012.
 He totaled 69 tackles with eight tackles for a loss, two interceptions and five passes broken up that season.

 Kansas City Chiefs: Andre Hal, CB, Vanderbilt